I.

 increasing conceptualization of U.S. GDP.
 The movement over the decades

-toward production of services requiring little physical input has also been a
+toward production of services requiring little physical input has also been

 major contributor to the dramatic rise in the ratio of constant dollars of